 - 1/2.
 The steps 1/2 are as defined in steps 1/2 in Figure 18.2-1. - 3.
-The last serving gNB decides not to relocate the UE context for SDT. - 4.
+The last serving gNB decides not to relocate the full UE context for SDT. - 4.
 The last serving gNB transfers a partial UE context including the SDT related RLC context. - 5.
-The receiving gNB acknowledges receiving the partial UE context and provides associated DL TNL address, if needed.
-After the Partial UE Context Retrieval procedure, the UE context is kept at the last serving gNB and the SDT related RLC context is established at the receiving gNB, then the UL SDT data is delivered to the UPF, the UL NAS PDU is delivered to AMF, if any. - NOTE 1: The DL signalling from the last serving gNB, if any, is forwarded to the receiving gNB via the RRC TRANSFER message, for which the receiving gNB delivers to the UE. - 6.
-After SDT transmission is completed, the last serving gNB responds to the receiving gNB with the RETRIEVE UE CONTEXT FAILURE message including an encapsulated RRCRelease message.
-The RRCRelease message includes suspend configuration. - NOTE 2: The receiving gNB may send the RETRIEVE UE CONTEXT CONFIRM message to request the termination of SDT session before step 6. - NOTE 3: In case DL non-SDT data or DL non-SDT signalling arrives, the last serving gNB moves the UE back to RRC_INACTIVE by sending RRCRelease message. - 7.
-The receiving gNB sends the RRCRelease message to the UE. - 8.
-The UE moves to RRC_INACTIVE mode.
+The receiving gNB acknowledges receiving the partial UE context and provides associated DL TNL address.
+The UE context is kept at the last serving gNB and the SDT related RLC context is established at the receiving gNB.
+Then UL/DL GTP-U tunnels are established for DRBs configured for SDT, if any, and the UL SDT data and/or signalling, if any, are forwarded to the last serving gNB, and then delivered to the core network. - NOTE 1: The DL signalling from the last serving gNB, if any, is forwarded to the receiving gNB via the RRC TRANSFER message, for which the receiving gNB delivers it to the UE. - 6.
+The receiving gNB detects the end of SDT session and sends the RETRIEVE UE CONTEXT CONFIRM message including whether this is a "normal" end of SDT transaction or a radio link problem.

+7. Upon receiving the RETRIEVE UE CONTEXT CONFIRM message and deciding to terminate the SDT, the last serving gNB responds to the receiving gNB with the RETRIEVE UE CONTEXT FAILURE message including an encapsulated RRCRelease message.
+The receiving gNB shall release the established partial UE context.